 Fundamental Differences between Parallels and BootCamp

-Boot Camp was created by Apple with the aim of making it simple for Mac OS X users to natively run the Windows operating system on their computer, alongside Mac OS X. This is a function that Parallels Desktop 17 performs as it has been optimized to run, natively, on Intel-based Macs and Apple M1.
-Boot Camp officially supports Windows version 10, will build a bootable USB installation medium of the OS, which adds the necessary drivers on your Mac OS X during the process.
+Boot Camp was created by Apple with the aim of making it simple for Mac OS X users to natively run the Windows operating system on their computer, alongside Mac OS X. This is a function that Parallels Desktop 18 performs as it has been optimized to run, natively, on Intel-based Macs and Apple M1 and M2.
+Boot Camp officially supports Windows version 10, and will build a bootable USB installation medium of the OS, which adds the necessary drivers on your Mac OS X during the process.

 Boot camp also aids in partitioning your hard drive, and after you are done with everything, it will even reboot your OS X so that you are switched back to the initial Windows setup procedure.
 So long as you have Windows 10 ISO file and enough USB drive, this tool will help you get the job done easily.